 Once you have formed an LLC or incorporated your small or medium sized business in Texas, you will be required to apply for a business license to make your LLC or Corporation operational.

 The type of license applicable to your business will depend primarily on the business type.
 There are almost 250 occupational, professional, and facility business license in Texas to choose from and they can be obtained directly from the Texas Department of Licensing and Registration.

 At the same time, it is important to keep in mind that the county or local city you are operating your business from may require an additional business license or even permits.
 Let’s take a look at the licenses in detail and how to obtain them.

 How to Obtain Texas State Business License

-How and where can you get your Texas company license from?
+How and where can you get your Texas company license?
 You can obtain your Texas State business license by downloading Form 3301, which is primarily for application or renewal of license.

 The fee for business license in Texas is $285 and this includes $250 licensing fee plus $35 application fee.
 Apart from this, you will be required to pay a royalty fee to the state.
 The royalty fee is 3 percent of the annual gross received related to the licensed use if it is in excess of $5,000.